 Everyone fears their drone may unexpectedly fly away and never be seen again.
-DJI drones are designed to automatically Return to Home (RTH) if you lose RC signal.
-However, some pilots have experienced what is often called a “flyway.”
+Fortunately, DJI drones are designed to automatically Return to Home (RTH) if you lose RC signal, but some users have experienced what is often called a “flyway.”
 According to users’ flight data, the vast majority of flyaways are caused by several common pilot errors.
 Here are five simple steps you can take to prevent your drone from flying away.

 If you want your aircraft to automatically return home, make sure a home point is set before you take off!
 You’ll need at least 4 GPS signal bars.
 Once a Home Point is set, you’ll see a prompt in the app, and a green Home Point icon will appear on your map.